 Prerequisite is two retreats of a week or more with recognized insight meditation teachers.
 Please document this experience, including teachers’ names, dates and length of courses when registering.
 You will also need to submit a questionnaire when signing up – your course participation cannot be confirmed until this is received and approved.

 Special fees and deadlines apply for cancellations or date changes: up to August 30, 2015, $100; afterwards, $250.
 Please note that these amounts will apply for any date change within this three-month period.

 A number of 'You Choose' fee spaces are available for people of color and young adults (18-32 year olds).
 This means you can establish your own retreat fee, based on your financial means.
 A minimum of $17 per night, or $714 for six weeks, is required.
+All 'You Choose' slots for this retreat have been awarded, there are still a few slots left in Part 1 of the 3 Month Retreat.
 Email firstname.lastname@example.org to apply.